 Hello everyone!
-My name is Danny Neal and this is my website.
 My path into a meteorological profession was unconventional to say the least, but I wouldn’t change the experiences I’ve had for the world.
 To begin, my interest in severe weather was sparked on August 28th, 1990.
 This is when the strongest tornado ever recorded in the month of August tore through Plainfield, Illinois during the late afternoon.
 This F5 tornado killed 29 people and wiped out a majority of the town.
 I didn’t live in Plainfield at the time, but my experience with the tornado’s aftermath defined the person I would become.
 Long story short the tornado that hit in 1990 led me to believe that any thunderstorm could produce that kind of tornado.
 Every time it stormed I would be sent into a fit of fear and anxiety.
 For the next eight years of my life, the fear of all types of weather defined me.
 It wasn’t until 1998 that I overcame my fear and began to realize the awesome beauty and earned great respect for Mother Nature’s fury.
 I have traveled the country in search of Mother Nature’s best and worst weather.
-Since my first storm chase in 1998, I have documented over 100 tornadoes and experienced some of the strongest storms ever recorded.
-I have seen a tornado every year since 2007 with many of those being strong or violent.
-Tornadoes are what peaks my interest in severe weather, but a storm chase that does not net me another intercept isn’t considered a failure.
+Since my first storm chase in 1998, I have documented 116 tornadoes and experienced some of the strongest storms ever recorded.
+Tornadoes are what peaks my interest in severe weather, but a storm chase that does not end with a tornado intercept isn’t considered a failure.
 Sometimes just going out there and being away from the hustle and bustle of the city is just what the doctor ordered.
 Some of the strongest tornadoes I have documented are the May 20th, 2013: Moore, OK EF-5, the June 17th, 2010: Albert Lea, MN EF-4, and the May 22nd, 2010: Bowdle, SD EF-4.

-Outside of storm chasing, I am the co-owner of Illinois Storm Chasers LLC with my chase and business partner Adam Lucio.
+Outside of storm chasing, I am the co-owner of Illinois Storm Chasers with my business partner Adam Lucio.
 We began storm chasing together in 2007 and have been through a lot of situations together.
 He was the perfect choice in doing business with since we both have the same knowledge, experience, and passion for severe weather.
-Illinois Storm Chasers LLC is a National Weather Service backed business that provides daily weather forecasts, severe weather information, as well as breaking weather reporting.
-Our social media page is the 2nd largest meteorology based weather page in the state of Illinois only trailing Tom Skilling by a few thousand followers.
+Illinois Storm Chasers is a National Oceanic and Atmospheric Administration backed business that provides daily weather forecasts, severe weather information, as well as breaking weather reports.
+Our social media page is the largest meteorology based weather page in the state of Illinois.
 I try to provide the timeliest, accurate, and most understandable weather forecasts that I can.
 For this reason my credibility among weather forecasters in the state of Illinois has grown and I am humbled by the opportunity I have been given by so many individuals to bring me into their lives on a daily basis.

 I am happy to provide my expertise and services to any and every person that needs weather information.
 Please don’t hesitate to email me at email@example.com if you have any questions or concerns about the weather.